A queueing model with independent arrivals, and its fluid and diffusion limits: Preliminaries

-We now present known functional strong law of large numbers (FSLLN) or fluid limits, and functional central limit theorem (FCLT) or diffusion limits, for the arrival and service processes, as the population size $n$ increases to $\infty$.
-Our convention is to superscript any process associated with the model having population size $n$ by $n$.
+We now present known functional strong law of large numbers (FSLLN) and functional central limit theorem (FCLT) or diffusion limits, for the arrival and service processes, as the population size $n$ increases to $\infty$.

-We start with the arrival process.
 Let $A^n := A$ be the arrival process associated with the system having population size $n$.
-The fluid-scaled arrival process is
+The fluid-scaled arrival process is \( \bar{A}^n := \frac{A^n}{n}. \) Next, consider an \textit{accelerated} service process, where the service times (or, equivalently, the service rate) are scaled by the population size $n$, so that